-1. Offer Freelance Services
+1. Offer freelance services

 I’m a full-time freelancer, but I know plenty of freelancers who have a few clients on the side or do a couple of projects a year to top up their main income.
 The beauty of freelancing is you can tap into it whenever you have the spare time or need extra cash.
 Even better, you can offer freelance services in almost any industry, whether graphic design, web development, writing, or marketing.